UCL-CHME0039-25-26/teamgit-workshop/web_source/cities/asia/china/chengdu.md

 ##### Also known as:

-The capitol of the Sichuan province, also known as Rongcheng or Jincheng.
+The capital of the Sichuan province, also known as Rongcheng or Jincheng.

 ### What we would like to see there
 Chengdu Research Base of Giant Panda Breeding: Get up close with giant pandas and red pandas in a semi-natural habitat; a quintessential Chengdu experience.